 First Lady Michelle Obama presents the ICA with the National Arts and Humanities Youth Program Award from the President’s Committee on the Arts and the Humanities, the highest honor awarded to youth programs in the United States.

-Michelle Obama with teen Romario
+Michelle Obama with ICA Teen participant Romario and director Jill Medvedow

 2013